"We need to do this more." - Us.

 "I can't say it feels good." - Me.

 I have a bunch of tattoos.
-Most of them have special meaning and others simply do not.
+Some of them have a special meaning and others simply do not.
 One that has absolutely no meaning at all is the sandwich I have tattooed on my thigh.
-It simply means I love hoagies (east cost word for sandwich) from Wawa (gas station/grocery store/coffee shop/incredible) and I love where I come from.
+I guess what it really means is I love hoagies (east-coast word for sandwich) from Wawa (gas station/grocery store/coffee shop/incredible) and I love where I come from.
 I have met people who have tattoos that remind them of their children or deceased relatives.
 I have met people who have portraits on their chest and other sentimental notions that have such depth it makes you want to cry.
-I have also met people who got a tattoo of a hotdog because they were drunk and wanted a hotdog.
+I have also met people who got a tattoo of a hotdog because they were drunk and wanted a tattoo of a hotdog.
 I think the thing to remember is that tattoos mean something different to everyone.

 Jamie and I have both been tattooed but never got tattooed at the same time.
 It has been a while since either of us has gotten any new permanently inked onto our bodies so we figured we were do.
 We did some research, but kept coming up blank for an artist or shop that we really thought was a perfect match for our style, or lack thereof.
 Finding the right shop and artist is hard.

 I was at our local market a few weeks back and ran into an old friend.
 He had just got a few new tattoos and they looked awesome.
+They had vivid colors and that specific attention to detail that you want in a tattoo.
 He recommended his artist and shop.
 Boom.
 Just like that, we were in business.
 I got home and couldn't wait to tell Jamie that I had found us a shop that our friend recommended and that I like his work.
 We drove down to check out the shop immediately and before we knew it we had appointments.

 Getting tattoos sucks.
 It stings.
 Don't let anyone tell you that it is an enjoyable experience, they are lying.
-The enjoyable experience is when it is over and you get to go get a drink.
-The other enjoyable high comes when everything is done healing and you have an incredible piece of artwork that you carry with you everywhere you go.
+The enjoyable experience is when it is over and you get a drink.
+The other enjoyable high comes when it’s done healing and you have an incredible piece of artwork that you carry with you everywhere you go.
 I love my tattoos and I can't remember what my body looked like without them.

 This marks Jamie's second tattoo and she got her inner forearm done.
 She rules.
 Such a badass move.
 I thought she would be done in minutes because she was getting some very small and fine line-work but those thin lines come at a price, and that price is time.
 Mine, on the other hand, took about an hour and it's double the size of hers.
 I kept my traditional sailor style theme going and plan to keep it going until I barely have any skin left.